hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

   output is not the resultant image, but created inside the virtual machine.
 This is useful for debugging purposes.
 Defaults to `false`.

-- `keep_registered` (bool) - Determines whether a virtual machine built on a remote hypervisor should remain registered after the build process.
-Setting this to `true` can be useful if the virtual machine does not need to be exported.
-Defaults to `false`.

-- `skip_compaction` (bool) - At the end of the build process, the plugin defragments and compacts the disks using `vmware-vdiskmanager` or `vmkfstools` for ESXi environments.
+- `skip_compaction` (bool) - At the end of the build process, the plugin defragments and compacts the disks using `vmware-vdiskmanager`.
 In some cases, this process may result in slightly larger disk sizes.
 If this occurs, you can opt to skip the disk compaction step by using this setting.
 Defaults to `false`.
-Defaults to `true` for ESXi when `disk_type_id` is not explicitly defined and `false`

 <!-- End of code generated from the comments of the ExportConfig struct in builder/vmware/common/export_config.go; -->